abenipa3/abenipa3/README.md

 ### 💬 About Me

 I'm a Developer and Designer at Hack for LA.
 I know HTML/HTML5, CSS, and Figma.
 I've also had experience with Python, SQL, and Java.
 Other than that, I'm constantly learning new skills to add to my toollbox.
-Fun facts: I draw and write poems.
-I also like cats and bread.
+Fun facts: I draw and write creatively.
+I also like cats.

 ---